Flag of Earth: Star Trek

 In the first season of the 2017 Star Trek: Discovery television series, set in the year 2257, the flag of the United Earth consist of the emblem placed on the dark blue background.
 The emblem includes a circle depicting a map of the world, centred on the Atlantic Ocean, and one olive branch placed to the left of the map.
 The boundary of the circle, landmasses and the branch are colour in golden colour, while the water on the map, in dark blue.
 The flag appears in the episode "Will You Take My Hand?".

-In the fourth season of the 2017 Star Trek: Discovery, set in the year 3190, the Solar System is united under the government of the United Earth and Titan.
+In the fourth season of Star Trek: Discovery, set in the year 3190, the Solar System is united under the government of the United Earth and Titan.
 Its emblem consists of the grey circle with beige boundary.
 On its right, there are two white circles, placed on the circular lines, symbolizing the two words in the orbits around the Sun, represented in the emblem as a golden half-circle in the top left corner of the emblem.
 Such emblem appears in the episodes "…But to Connect", and "Coming Home".
 The alternative version of the emblem shown in the episode "Coming Home" depicts a circle with three smaller circles within it.
 It includes a circle placed to the right includes a map of the world, centred on the Atlantic Ocean, and two smaller circles placed to its right.

 In the second season of the 2020 Star Trek: Picard television series, set in the year 2401, the flag of the United Earth consist of the emblem placed on the white background.
 The emblem includes a circle depicting a map of the world, centred on the Atlantic Ocean, and one olive branch placed to the left of the map.
 The boundary of the circle, landmasses and the branch are colour in golden colour, while the water on the map, in dark blue.

+Mobile Suit Gundam

+In the anime Mobile Suit Gundam, the flag of the Earth Federation is depicted as a dark blue banner with golden rhombus and a light blue globe in its center.
+The Earth Federation symbol was originally introduced in Mobile Suit Zeta Gundam as the symbol of the Earth Federation Forces as a whole.
+However, it was later retconned into the symbol of the Earth Federation government.